 Dottie Diehl was on a mission trip to the Haitian countryside and came to Port-au-Prince on business.
 She had car trouble, so she stayed at Tom and Linda’s guesthouse.
-Fortunately, after Dottie arrived, Linda and Dottie talked about the school’s work and future.
-Linda selected Dorothy (Dottie) Diehl to help run the TLC School with her.
+While there, Linda and Dottie talked about the school’s work and future.
+Linda selected Dorothy (Dottie) Diehl to assist her while running TLC.
 A few weeks later, as Linda was sitting at her desk teaching, she had a massive heart attack and died.
 After much prayer and soul searching, Tom and others renewed their belief that the school was the work of the Lord and that it should continue.

 God’s timing is never early or late.
-Dottie ran the school in Haiti for 10 years and trained a young Haitian man, Mr. Nickson Derosiers, to take her place.
-Dottie remains on the Board of TLC but now resides in Florida.
-Mr. Nickson is the Director/Principal of the school.
+Dottie ran the school in Haiti for 8 years and trained a young Haitian man, Mr. Nickson Derosiers, to take her place.
+Mr. Nickson is currently the Director/Principal of the school.